Boundary geometry controls a topological defect transition that determines lumen nucleation in embryonic development

 Many collective properties of ordered materials depend on the number and spatial distribution of topological defects, i.e.~points in the OP field where the orientation is not defined.
 In the case of nematic systems confined to a surface, geometric constraints have been shown to play an important role in determining defect configurations and dynamics~\cite{ienaga2023geometric,vafa2023periodic}.
 In biological contexts, defects can guide diverse cellular processes~\cite{ardavseva2022topological} and have been shown to trigger the formation of structures such as fruiting bodies~\cite{copenhagen2021topological} and tentacles~\cite{maroudas2021topological}.
-However, despite their potential biological role, 3D polar defects and their relation to system geometry have not yet been explored, with most investigations focusing on 2D domains and nematic systems, applicable in multicellular contexts where cells can be approximated as elongated units.
+However, despite their potential biological role, 3D polar defects and their relation to system geometry remain unexplored, with most investigations focusing on 2D domains and nematic systems, applicable in multicellular contexts where cells can be approximated as elongated units.
 These approaches have successfully predicted the collective dynamics of bacterial colonies~\cite{li2019data,yaman2019emergence,copenhagen2021topological}, cell populations~\cite{kawaguchi2017topological,ienaga2023geometric}, and epithelial sheets~\cite{saw2017topological,blanch2018turbulent}.
-However, in many contexts where cellular polarity implies distinct sub-cellular regions with specific functions---for example, in mesenchymal collective cell migration~\cite{blanch2021integer,blanch2021quantifying}---, the polar nature of cells is relevant for understanding collective structures and properties.
+However, in contexts where cellular polarity implies distinct sub-cellular regions with specific functions---such as {\change apico-basal polarity, in which the asymmetric organisation of organelles and cell-surface proteins enables directed transport~\cite{rodriguez2014organization}, or} mesenchymal {\change cell polarity driving active movement}~\cite{blanch2021integer,blanch2021quantifying}---, the polar nature of cells is relevant for understanding collective properties.

+Here, we investigate how boundary effects lead to a surface--bulk coupling that permits controlling the properties of anisotropic materials through confining geometry, {\change focusing on boundaries capable of inducing bulk topological charge}.
+Specifically, we analyse how the mechanical properties and geometry of the boundaries {\change control} the ordering {\change and defect configurations} of a 3D polar fluid {\change confined by non-uniform surfaces.
+W}e identify three transitions: {\change two} in which defects in the bulk OP field appear out of a uniform field {\change driven by changes in boundary coupling and material response, and a third charge-preserving defect transition controlled by the geometry alone}.